swtch-labs/zero/README.md

 ## Smart Contracts

 - access  : Smart contracts related to role based access.
+- dns     : Smart contracts related to domain name systems.
 - finance : Smart contracts related to financial instrumentation.
 - token   : Smart contracts related to ERC token specifications, such as ERC20 and ERC721.

 ## Access
 Smart Contracts
 - RoleBasedAccessControl : Ownership implementation.

+## DNS
+Smart Contracts
+- Registry : Central smart contract that manages all domain names and their owners.
+It maps human-readable names to machine-readable identifiers.
+- Resolver : Translates names into addresses or other relevant information.
+It's where the actual resolution of names happens.
+- Registrar : Smart contract manages the allocation of subdomains under a top-level domain.
+For instance, 'alice.mydomain.eth' would be handled here.

 ## Finance
 Smart Contracts